 Terranova graduated from the Peter J. Tobin College of Business at St. John's University in 1988 with a B.S. in finance.
 He is the author of "Buy High, Sell Higher."

 What does Joe Terranova do when he's not investing?
 Here's a look in our Halftime Report "Trade Off."

-"Halftime Report" trader Joe Terranova got fully invested in his CNBC PRO model portfolio, which is currently up 11 percent on the year.
+"Halftime Report" trader Joe Terranova added more Facebook to his CNBC PRO model portfolio on Tuesday.